broadinstitute/seqr/deploy/LOCAL_INSTALL.md

       - SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET=your-client-secret
 ```
 Note that user accounts do NOT need to be associated with this Google Cloud
 project in order to have access to seqr.
-User's emails must explicitly be added to at least one seqr project for them to gain any access to seqr, and any valid Gmail account can be used.
+User's emails must explicitly be added to at least one seqr project for them to
+gain any access to seqr, and any valid Gmail account can be used.

 #### Azure OAuth2
 Using Azure OAuth2 for authentication requires setting up an Azure tenant and configuring the seqr instance with the
-tenant and it's client ID and secret by setting the following environment variables in the docker-compose file or your [helm values overrides](https://github.com/broadinstitute/seqr-helm?tab=readme-ov-file#valuesenvironment-overrides):
+tenant and it's client ID and secret by setting the following environment variables in the docker-compose file:
 ```yaml
   seqr:
     environment: